 FlexJobs Review 2024 – Looks Good, but What’s the Catch?

-Emily Adams Emily Adams Freelance Jobs Expert
+Emily Adams Written by: Emily Adams

 FlexJobs is all about curating legitimate job opportunities for freelancers.
 That’s a noble cause, but it also means that FlexJobs focuses on making freelancers’ lives easy, while sometimes neglecting employers or making them jump through hoops.

-If you’re looking for a simple platform that can give you speedy results, you should check out Fiverr, where you can find professional freelancers for as little as $5 per job – and with no subscription fee.
+If you’re looking for a simple platform that can give you speedy results, you should check out Fiverr, where you can find professional freelancers for as little as $5 per job1 – and with no subscription fee.

 Overview